jonnonz1/nz-statute-book/acts/public/1908/river-boards-act-1908.md

 (1) Any person may object to the inclusion in or the removal from the ratepayers list of the names or other details relating to that person or any other person, by notice in writing to the Returning Officer not later than 7 days before the day on which the election, by-election, or poll is to be held.
 (2) Where the Returning Officer does not allow any objection, it shall be referred to a District Court Judge for determination, and the Returning Officer shall make such alterations to the list as may be necessary to give effect to the decision of the District Court Judge.
 (3) The ratepayers list shall come into force—and shall remain in force until another rate-payers list comes into force.
-  (a) Immediately after all objections have been determined and any necessary alterations made; or (b) Where there are no objections, on the day after the last day for objections—
+  (a) immediately after all objections have been determined and any necessary alterations made; or (b) where there are no objections, on the day after the last day for objections—

 ### 31 As to number of votes for each ratepayer
 (1) Every ratepayer shall be entitled to vote at every election of a member of the Board, but if the district is subdivided, then only at elections of members of the Board for each subdivision in which he is a ratepayer.